Gabinou/tnecs/README.md

 ## Installation
 Add ```tnecs.c``` and ```tnecs.h``` to your source code.

-## To do
-- More tests for system order switching

 ## Motivation
 Make the _simplest possible_ C99 ECS library, only with the _minimum necessary features_.
 Compile with ```tcc```.